mhmddefrizal/mhmddefrizal/README.md

 About me:
 - 🔭 I’m want to be web developer
 - 🌱 I’m currently learning front-end
-- 👯 I’m want to upgrade to full stack
+- 👯 I want to upgrade to full-stack
 - 💬 Ask me about front-end
 - 📫 How to reach me: instagram.com/mhmddefrizal
 - 😄 Pronouns: He/Him